 These “other effective area-based conservation measures” are often simply referred to as “other measures”, and include, for example, the closure of specific areas to fishing.

-Efforts are underway internationally to develop guidance for “other measures”, including efforts to develop voluntary CBD guidance.
+Efforts are underway internationally to develop guidance for “other measures”, including efforts to develop voluntary Convention guidance.

 In order to achieve its 2017 marine conservation target, the Government of Canada has developed guidance for identifying marine “other measures”.
 This guidance determines whether existing marine management measures besides Marine Protected Areas contribute towards Canada’s marine conservation targets.

-This guidance was developed by DFO and is based on advice generated through the Canadian Science Advisory Secretariat (CSAS) (CSAS SAR - 2016/002).
-Emerging direction being taken by an International Union for the Conservation of Nature (IUCN) Task Force and the Canadian Council on Ecological Areas (CCEA) was also considered.
+We developed this guidance based on advice generated through the Canadian Science Advisory Secretariat (CSAS) (CSAS SAR - 2016/002).
+Emerging direction being taken by an International Union for the Conservation of Nature (IUCN) Task Force and the Canadian Council on Ecological Areas was also considered.